 In some cases, we expect to see exposure today in the same or similar occupational groups as we did in the 1970s (i.e. construction workers, plumbers and pipefitters), albeit at lower exposure levels.
 In other cases, such as in mining, exposure has been almost completely phased out.
 Further, the abatement and asbestos remediation industry is an entire category of business with potential for exposure to asbestos that did not exist as a separate profession until the early 1980s.

-Workers exposed to asbestos by industry
+Workers exposed to asbestos by industry in 2016

-Workers exposed to asbestos by region
+Workers exposed to asbestos by region in 2016

 Click the second tab to view total number of workers exposed.